fghaiati/uda-fg-cicd/README.md

 - By: Fathi Ghaiati
 - fathi.ghaiati@gmail.com
 - August 2022 / September 2022
-- About: This is my udacity Advanced DevOps Nanodegree CICD graduation project
+- About: This project has submitted under my udacity Advanced DevOps Nanodegree Journey

 ### Objectives
 This project, is requested for the purpose to enable me to prove my mastery of the following learning objectives: